nic547/TauStellwerk/README.md

 - /Software - Server and Webapp

 ## Current State
 Right now this is all very experimental.
 I will almost certainly make major changes as far as hardware is concerned and abbandon any older hardware revisions until I state the opposite.
+Same goes for Software.

 ## Important Notes
 - This is just a hobbyist's project.
 I guarantee absolutely nothing.